*** See the program, including joining instructions, for the virtual event on September 17th ***

-*** UPDATE: Due to the ongoing coronavirus pandemic, some parts of ICBO 2020 will take place virtually, but the major part of the conference will be *postponed* to September 2021.
-Proceedings will still be published in 2020 as usual.***
+Due to the ongoing coronavirus pandemic, ICBO 2020 will take place in slimmed-down form virtually, while the face-to-face component will be *postponed* to September 2021.
+Proceedings will still be published in 2020 as usual.

 The International Conference on Biomedical Ontologies (ICBO) is a premier annual conference series that brings together researchers, students and professionals involved in the development and application of ontologies in all areas of biology, medicine, diseases, human health, genome biology, environment, biomes, nutrition, food, plants, agriculture and others.